rwilcox/my-learnings-docs/learning_terraform.md

 ## - [REVIEW]: Q: How does immutable infrastructure play with mutable data stores (ie how do you make sure you don't lose the data in your RDS???)

 Could use safety `lifecycle` value: `prevent_destroy`

+# Build and Release Tools

+  * [tfschema](https://github.com/minamijoyo/tfschema) looks promising, but doesn't seem to interact with terragrunt correctly

 # Book Recommendations